hu3agency/ep0_daoTeaching/README.md

 # polymathProcess (LP0)
 ## What is huStory?
-_huStory: We're All Right_ is an open source collection of story games about The Planet, our history (ego), and the memes that shape our reality.
-LP0_polymathProcess is huStory's genesis LongPlay that develops the musical language system that other games in the series use.
+_huStory: We're All Right_ is an open source collection of story games about The Planet, our ego, and the memes that shape our reality. polymathProcess is huStory's genesis LongPlay that develops the musical language system that other games in the series use.
 There's no player limit, and the game runs until people stop contributing.

 _Let's clarify some of this..._